NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 ## Further reading

-There is also `callPackages` and `lib.callPackages` which do a pretty similar thing, though they expect that the returnvalue is *not* a package, but a packageset.
+There is also `callPackages` and `lib.callPackages` which do a pretty similar thing, though they expect that the return value is *not* a package, but a packageset.
 Each of the attributes in the returned set will then be overrideable as if you had called `callPackage` on that.